it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 ![System overview](../docs/images/SystemOverviewChangeServiceEnglish.PNG)

-Conflicts are dealt with and resolved in the coe application:
+Conflicts are dealt with and resolved in the core application:
 ![Handling and resolving conflicts](../docs/images/KonflikteBearbeiten.PNG)

 ## Configuration of Kafka service